raystack/dagger/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg?logo=apache)](LICENSE)
 [![Version](https://img.shields.io/github/v/release/odpf/dagger?logo=semantic-release)](Version)

-Dagger or Data Aggregator is a cloud native framework for processing real-time streaming data built on top of Apache Flink and Kubernetes.
+Dagger or Data Aggregator is a cloud native framework for processing real-time streaming data built on top of Apache Flink.
 With Dagger, you don't need to write custom applications or manage resources to process data in real time.
-Instead simple SQL on input Data stream does the job.
+Instead you can write SQLs to do the processing and analysis on streaming data.

 <p align="center"><img src="./docs/assets/overview.svg" /></p>